Technology at health and education’s service

 “We run because kids are made to move!”

-“That’s why we’re committed to getting kids moving today, so they will be active for life.”
+“That’s why we’re committed to getting kids moving today: so they will be active for life.”

-The main challenge was how to expand the idea of a healthier lifestyle to different communities.
+The main challenge was to expand the idea of a healthier lifestyle to different communities.
 This project had to consider factors such as measure of progress or goals, who gets involved, and which precautions should be taken to guarantee childrens’ safety.

 That’s where the team got fully involved to create the support this project deserved.
 We took care of each of the types of participants of this platform, paying special attention to Marathon Kids’ core values, such as movement, fun and freedom.

 It also includes spaces to foment participation from organizations that also lookup to well-being and improvement of quality of life.
 Any communitarian organization can be added for free: camps, church, OTS programs, etc.

 In summary, this project not only encourages kids’ improvement of quality of life.
-It creates deeper relationships between children and with their parents and teachers, and also opens a dialogue between the adults focused on the child’s well-being.
-All of this for free for all users and with support of specialized institutions from every district.
+It creates deeper relationships between children, and with their parents and teachers, and also opens a dialogue between the adults focused on the child’s well-being.
+All of this for free for all users, and with support of specialized institutions from every district.

-Now, it’s a responsive platform that combines multiple technologies in an effective, attractive and 100% user-experience focused, to guarantee an excellent service on each person’s daily road towards a healthier life.
+Our main challenge was to help an ONG to walk forward on an advanced-garde digital transformation.
+Now, it’s a responsive platform that combines multiple technologies in an effective, attractive, and 100% user-experience focused way.
+Its made to guarantee an excellent service on each person’s daily road to a healthier life.

-In the different pages, we reflect in a clear way the mechanics of the program, with the system and criteria used to track progress both on a daily basis and in goals’ accomplishment.
-We took care of common pages, such as Mission or FAQs pages, and the news and blog area, knowing it maintains its community united and updated beyond the sports aspects.
+In the different pages, we reflect in a clear way the mechanics of the program, with the system and criteria used to track progress both on a daily basis and in goals’ achievement.
+Pages such as Mission or FAQs, or the news and blog area, were also made with special detail, to maintain its community united and updated.